 The plan is to identify local businesses and their advertising needs. throughout the week, students will be taking classes from us and learning about the industry and necessary skills. once fully equipped with everything they need, the teams of students will create a 360 campaign for the client and pitch it back them.

-we spent every night at our vrbo, adjusting the schedule, building presentations, and strategizing the best way to work with specific groups the next day.
+we spent every night at our airbnb, adjusting the schedule, building presentations, and strategizing the best way to work with specific groups the next day.

 The results were better than I could have ever hoped. the kids were engaged the entire week. they created real life campaigns that very few college students could build in such a timeframe. my heart swells with pride every time I think about it. please enjoy some of my favorite student quotes from the week: